-Shell commands to run after building the library.
-This script is run by bash in the directory where meta.yaml file resides.
-The \${PKG\BUILD\DIR}/dist will contain the built wheel unpacked with python -m wheel unpack so it's possible to manually add, delete, change, move files etc. See the [setuptools meta.yaml](https://github.com/pyodide/pyodide/ blob/main/packages/setuptools/meta.yaml) for an example of the usage of this key.
+Shell commands to run after building the package.
+This command runs in the directory which contains the built wheel unpacked with python -m wheel unpack.
+So it's possible to manually add, delete, change, move files etc. See the [setuptools meta.yaml](https://github.com/pyodide/pyodide/ blob/main/packages/setuptools/meta.yaml) for an example of the usage of this key.